domainmod/userguide/docs/upgrading.md

     The Backup & Restore instructions can be found [here](backup-restore.md).

 **Option #1**
-If you installed DomainMOD by downloading the .ZIP file, visit the following URL to download the most up-to-date version: <https://domainmod.org/download/>
+If you installed DomainMOD by downloading the .zip file, visit the following URL to download the most up-to-date version: <https://domainmod.org/download/>

 Once the download completes, upload and unpack the new archive overtop of where you installed the previous version (or unpack it and then upload it, whichever you prefer).